Research shows 29% of learning leaders are overwhelmed and under skilled

 - Transformation: ability to change products and processes improved 28%

 - Profit: revenue increased by 11%, while costs decreased by 36%.

-Towards Maturity’s 2018 report, The Transformation Curve, signaled a major shift in focus.
+The Transformation Curve, signaled a major shift in focus.
 In order to help L&D leaders achieve the transformation it needs to accelerate progress.
-Towards Maturity knew it had to find out what was holding L&D back, which is why The Transformation Journey builds on this new focus and digs deeper into why the S-curve is important and why L&D has to keep driving to the right of the curve.
+Needing to find out what was holding L&D back, The Transformation Journey builds on this new focus and digs deeper into why the S-curve is important and why L&D has to keep driving to the right of the curve.